mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 ## 3. Model $\textbf{f}(\textbf{x})$

 Based on the experimental observations, an expert would likely conclude that the material response is best characterised by a linear elastic-perfectly plastic model.
-This behaviour is defined by two parameters: Young's modulus $E$ and yield stress $\sigma_y$.
+The material model is defined by two parameters: Young's modulus $E$ and yield stress $\sigma_y$.

 The stress-strain relationship for a linear elastic-perfectly plastic material under uniaxial tension can be expressed as: